Change is the only constant thing in this world – and it’s true not just in life, but also in business. Case in point: the UK’s new company law.

 So let’s talk through the details surrounding the “Economic Crime and Corporate Transparency Bill”.
 Sounds like a mouthful, doesn’t it?
 Essentially, this snazzy piece of legislation is about pushing companies towards more transparency.
 In layman’s terms, the powers that be want to peek behind the curtain and see who’s pulling the strings in your business.

 However, the intention here isn’t to put businesses under surveillance, it’s to squash economic crime by making it tougher for shady individuals to play hide and seek behind businesses.
-Yes, this does mean that you’ll have to jump over a couple of new hurdles, but hey, what’s business without a little bit of a challenge?
+Yes, this does mean that you’ll have to jump over a couple of new hurdles when it comes to company law, but hey, what’s business without a little bit of a challenge?

 The Impact of Increased Transparency on your Business.